rezamshy/Weather_App/README.md

 # Weather App

-A weather app built with ASP.NET Core MVC with user authentication, routing, and database interaction.
+A weather app with ASP.NET Core MVC, user authentication, routing, and database interaction.
-Keep track of users' added locations.
+Keeps track of users' added locations.

 In order to run the application: